Monitoring hundreds of salt and freshwater beaches to protect public safety.

 If you or someone in your family (including pets!) becomes ill or develops a rash after recreating at one of New Hampshire's public beaches, lakes, or rivers, you should first consult with your doctor.
 You can then submit a detailed report to help us track waterborne illnesses.

 Many beach maintenance activities, such as beach sand replenishment in coastal and freshwater areas, require a Wetlands Permit.
 Use the Tidal Beach Maintenance Worksheet or the Construction of Water Access Structures and Beach Replenishment Worksheet to help plan your project!

-New Hampshire law (RSA 485-A:8) provides standards for the state’s water quality.
+New Hampshire law (RSA 485-A:8) provides standards for the state’s water quality at designated beaches.

-- The standard at freshwater swimming beaches is 88 counts of E. coli per 100 milliliters of water (counts/100 ml) in a single sample.
-Beach advisories are issued at freshwater beaches when either two samples taken at a beach exceed the standard or when one sample exceeds 158 counts/100 ml.
+- The standard at freshwater swimming beaches is 88 counts of E. coli per 100 milliliters of water (counts/100 mL) in a single sample.

-- The standard at marine swimming beaches is 104 counts of Enterococci per 100 mL of water (counts/100 ml) in a single sample.
-Beach advisories are issued at coastal beaches when either two samples taken at a beach exceed the standard or when one sample exceeds 174 counts/100 ml."
+- The standard at marine swimming beaches is 104 counts of Enterococci per 100 milliliters of water (counts/100 mL) in a single sample.

 How do I get all the results from the sampling at my beach?

 Beach data can be found at the NHDES OneStop database.
 Follow these instructions:

 - Begin at the OneStop Data Search webpage.